Classifying spaces and the Lascar group: Examples

+\begin{eg}[Random Graphs] Let $T$ be the theory of a random graph.
+Recall that $T$ may be axiomatized in the graph language by saying that for every two finite sets $S_1,S_2$ of vertices, there is a point $v$ which is connected by an edge to all the points of $S_1$ and none of the points of $S_2$.
+In this language, $T$ admits quantifier elimination and so is model-complete.
+We will show that $|\Mod(T)|$ is contractible; in particular, $\Gal_L(T)$ is trivial.

-\begin{eg}[Random Graphs] First note that the category $\calG$ of (loop-free, symmetric, simple) graphs and embeddings between them has a contractible classifying space; for instance the empty graph is an initial object.
+First note that the category $\calG$ of (loop-free, undirected, simple) graphs and embeddings between them has a contractible classifying space; for instance the empty graph is an initial object.
 (In general, for any signature $\Sigma$, the category of $\Sigma$-structures and embeddings splits as the disjoint union of several components, each of which has an initial object, so the classifying space is discrete up to homotopy.)
-We will now construct functors and natural transformations between $\calG$ and $\Mod(T)$ satisfying the hypotheses of Proposition \ref{prop:adjunction}(\ref{prop:adjunction.item:minus}), showing that $|\Mod(T)| \simeq |\calG|$ is contractible; in particular $\Gal_L(T)$ is trivial.
+We will now construct functors and natural transformations between $\calG$ and $\Mod(T)$ satisfying the hypotheses of Fact \ref{fact:catequiv}(\ref{fact:catequiv.item:minus}), showing that $|\Mod(T)| \simeq |\calG|$ is contractible.